 Through strategic partnerships, The Foundation is able to increase efforts to accelerate momentum for change on issues focusing on economic and social disparities for women, families and gender fluid individuals.

 – Respectability: Founded in 2013 and led by a woman with a disability, RespectAbility fights stigmas and advances opportunities for people with disabilities by finding and disseminating best practices that can dramatically improve the lives of people with disabilities.
 Per 2016 Census data, women with a disability in the New York City area earn on average nearly $16,000 per year less than men without a disability, and $9,000 less than women without disabilities.
-In NYC, only 44% of people with disabilities from marginalized populations.
+In NYC, only 44% of people with disabilities graduate from highschool, compared to 66% nationally.
+The results are even worse for girls and women with disabilities from marginalized populations.
 The Foundation’s investment in Respectability will allow them to launch a community of practice in NYC to engage nonprofit and philanthropic institutions and increase their capacity to engage and impact the lives of women with disabilities.